CON-In-A-Box/CIAB-Portal/README.md

 # Overview

-CIAB is presently designed to run on a apache web server accessing a [mySQL](https://www.mysql.com/) and [Neon](https://www.neoncrm.com/) back ends.
-The present road map is to move away from Neon and rely completely on mySQL for all data storage.
-However at this time Neon is used for member/attendee information.
+CIAB is presently designed to run on a apache web server accessing a [mySQL](https://www.mysql.com/) and [Neon CRM](https://www.neoncrm.com/) back ends.
+The CRM is not required and new CRM back end engines are in the plan to be written.
+The system operates cleanly with no CRM as well.

 The vision is to have a core set of functionality and then optional modules that can be enabled/disabled or replaced based on the needs of the given event.